-When travelling with your pet dog, cat or ferret, the rules you must follow depend on the country you are going to or coming from.
+When travelling with pet dogs, cats or ferrets, the rules you must follow depend on the country you are going to or coming from.
 When you need to apply for an export health certificate (EHC) to move your pet please follow the instructions below.
+Before you start decide which type of export this is:

 Before you start